LASIK enhancement: When additional surgery is needed

 After LASIK, you can expect your vision to be slightly better or about the same as it was with glasses.

-A small percentage of people may notice their vision is not quite as good as it was with glasses before LASIK surgery.
+A small percentage of people may notice their vision is not quite as good after LASIK as it was with glasses before the procedure.
 But you should be able to drive safely and perform other routine daily tasks without glasses or contact lenses after vision correction surgery.

 When is a LASIK enhancement needed?

 When evaluating your vision after LASIK, it's important to be patient (no pun intended).
 Although you should be able to see much better without glasses the day after surgery, it's not unusual for vision to fluctuate for several weeks.

 As part of your follow-up care after LASIK, your eye doctor will monitor your vision for several weeks to months.

 Though not expected, it's possible that you may feel uncomfortable driving or performing other visual tasks after LASIK.
 If this occurs, be sure to tell your eye doctor.
 If necessary, he or she can prescribe new eyeglasses for you to wear part-time until your vision improves and stabilizes.

 If your vision is still noticeably blurred three months after LASIK, you may need an enhancement.